 The individually-tailored programme of physical activity support is designed to help people with cancer to become, and stay, active at a level that’s right for them.
 That could mean gardening, joining a walking group or taking part in various exercise classes or more traditional supervised gym-based programmes.
 Move More is about providing opportunities for people to get moving in an enjoyable way that suits their lifestyle.

-Working in partnership with local authorities, Macmillan Cancer Support is delivering the Move More programme throughout Northern Ireland, aiming to have a service in each council area by the end of 2018.
+Working in partnership with local authorities, Macmillan Cancer Support is delivering the Move More programme throughout Northern Ireland.